Our Top 10

 6. A Trip To Dartmouth

 Dartmouth is a magical place with its own unique sense of style.
-It hosts many events and festivals such as the Dartmouth Royal Regatta and Food Festival (check the Annual Events page).
+It hosts many events and festivals such as the Dartmouth Royal Regatta and Food Festival.
 More information can be found here – Dartmouth Information

 The easiest way to get to Dartmouth is by the ferry from Kingswear, and the good news is there is an excellent bus service from Brixham to Kingswear.
 Bus 18 or 18A which leave from the back of Tesco (by the Strand Bakery) takes you to Kingswear where you can get the ferry to Dartmouth.